Actors and studios make a deal to end Hollywood strikes

 Reportedly, one of the final sticking points was key for performers: protections from the use of artificial intelligence by the studios and streamers; Actors, for instance, want control over their likeness on screen, so they don't get replicated without their permission or compensation.
 Background actors have also complained that studios have asked to scan their bodies so they can be copied and pasted into big crowd scenes without having to pay them more or hire more actors.

-Hours before the deal was finally made, Warner Brothers Discovery CEO David Zaslov talked to investors about the negotiations.
+Hours before the deal was finally made, Warner Brothers Discovery CEO David Zaslav talked to investors about the negotiations.

 "We made a last and final offer, which met virtually all of the union's goals and includes the highest wage increase in 40 years and believe it provides for a positive outcome for all involved," he said during the company's third quarter earnings call.
 "We recognize that we need our creative partners to feel valued and rewarded and look forward to both sides getting back to the business of telling great stories."